ifnoword/RPNCalculator/README.md

 # RPNCalculator
 This is a simple calculator use Reverse Polish Notation.
-Run on iOS 7 or older version.
+Run on iOS 7 or later version.
 ### To use:
 1. Tap Enter after you input a number;
 2. input operator;